AlexanderEggers/hitogo/README.md

         .setTitle("Test Hint")
         .setText("Test Text")
         .asDismissible()
-        .addActionButton(button1)
+        .addActionButton(dialogButton)
         .show(MainActivity.this);
 }
 ```

-But wait, there is much more to discover using this library!
-Some feature which are already included but not documented yet:
+But wait, there is much more!
+Some features are already included but not documented yet:
 - Custom hints/dialogs
 - Animations
 - Usage of error handling (Hitogo.asError(...))